-143 Application Programming using C++ (3)
+BIS 143 Application Programming using C++ (3)

 This course provides an introduction to elementary computer programming using the C++ language.
 Topics covered include variables, expressions, statements, sequential execution, selection, iteration, subroutines, simple data structures, structured programming, algorithm development, and debugging.
-Prerequisite: BIS 140.
+Prerequisite: BIS 140 or a programming language.

-190 Special Topics in Information Systems (3)
+BIS 190 Special Topics in Information Systems (3)

 This course is designed to teach students about current industry driven technologies and new technologies as they appear.
-Prerequisite: BIS 101 or BIS 220
+Prerequisite: None

-211 Structured Programming I - COBOL (3)
+BIS 211 Structured Programming I - COBOL (3)

 This is an introductory course in the application of COBOL.
 The course presents the student with generalized techniques for analyzing, designing and developing computer programs using COBOL.
 This course emphasizes structured design and modularization.
 Students are introduced to design aides such as pseudo code, structured flow charts and hierarchical charts.
-Prerequisite: BIS 140 or BIS 143.
+Prerequisite: BIS 140 or BIS 143 or a programming language.

-212 Structured Programming II - COBOL (3)
+BIS 212 Structured Programming II - COBOL (3)